-We’ve been helping busy mums shift the baby weight and blast the belly fat for over seven and a half years, and we are CONFIDENT that we can help you too.
+We’ve been helping busy mums shift the baby weight and blast the belly fat for over nine and a half years, and we are CONFIDENT that we can help you too.

 One of the BIGGEST components to a successful weight loss journey is having a specific, weight loss goal.
-So, that’s why we are helping you be super-specific and give you a tight timeframe of how you can lose 4 kilograms by the end of July
+So, that’s why we are helping you be super-specific and give you a tight timeframe of how you can lose 4 kilograms in 30 days

 1. Say goodbye to the white stuff – SUGAR!

 Reducing your added sugar intake is one of the FASTEST ways to blast tummy fat, reduce your calorie intake, boost energy levels, improve your skin and drop excess weight.

 The tricky thing is, sugar is just about everywhere these days and many of us can be addicted to the stuff.
 Not to mention the thought of going cold turkey and giving up all sweet-treats can be too much for many of us to handle.

 The GOOD NEWS IS there are plenty of treats, recipes and meals out there just as delicious as your fave sugar-laden creations that are BETTER for you.
 For example check out our Cherry Ripe Chia Pudding.